btskinner/rworkshop/_modules/modeling.md

     [1] 15236

-The `fit` object also holds a lot of other information that is useful sometimes.
+The `fit` object also holds a lot of other information that is sometimes useful.

 ``` r
 ## see what fit object holds